DavidGriffith/minipro-import-test/README.md

 # minipro
 An open source program for controlling the MiniPRO TL866xx series of chip programmers

+This program exists because the manufacturer of the MiniPRO TL866xx series of chip programmers does not provide a program for use on Linux or other flavors of Unix.
+We who keep this project going prefer a simple, free, and open-source program that presents a command-line interface that allows for a GUI front-end if desired.

 ## Features
+* Native support for Linux, BSD, and other flavors of Unix.
 * Compatibility with Minipro TL866CS, TL866A, and TL866II+ from
 Autoelectric (http://www.autoelectric.cn/en/tl866_main.html)
 * More than 13000 target devices (including AVRs, PICs, various BIOSes